 With PCOS, the pill is used to suppress the androgen hormone (the hormone that gives individuals male characterizes) and to stimulate or “regulate” a menstrual cycle (even though a period on the pill is not really a true menstrual cycle).
 Many women with PCOS otherwise do not have a regular cycle, and may ovulate sporadically or not really at all.
 So when a woman with PCOS comes off the pill, and doesn’t get their period, it’s not hard to see that as an effect of birth control.
 But is this really the case?

 What is really to blame for the post pill amenorrhea?
-The primary cause of infertility (the PCOS or other hormonal disorders), or the birth control pill taken to manage these disorders?
+The primary cause of infertility (the PCOS or other hormonal disorders), or is birth control infertility to blame?

 The Birth Control Pill and Uterine Lining